 A: We do not expect any other matters to be considered at the Annual Meeting.
-However, if a matter not listed on the Internet Notice or proxy card is legally and properly brought before the Annual Meeting, the proxies will vote on the matter in accordance with their judgment of what is in the best interest of Rayonier.
-Under the Company's bylaws, all shareholder proposals must have been received by December 7, 2009 to be considered for inclusion in this proxy statement, and all other shareholder proposals and director nominations must have been received between January 22 and February 20, 2010 to be otherwise properly brought before the Annual Meeting.
-We have not received any shareholder proposals or director nominations from shareholders that will be acted upon at the Annual Meeting.
+However, if a matter not listed on the Internet Notice or proxy card is legally and properly brought before the Annual Meeting, the proxies will vote on the matter in accordance with their judgment of what is in the best interest of our shareholders.
+Under the Company's bylaws, all shareholder proposals must have been received by December 6, 2011 to be considered for inclusion in this Proxy Statement, and all other shareholder proposals and director nominations must have been received between January 20 and February 19, 2012 to be otherwise properly brought before the Annual Meeting.
+We have not received any other shareholder proposals or director nominations from shareholders to be acted upon at the Annual Meeting.

-O: WHO WILL COUNT THE VOTES?
+Q: WHO WILL COUNT THE VOTES?